 A lockout is a temporary withholding or denial of employment during a labor dispute in order to enforce terms of employment upon a group of employees.
 A lockout is initiated by the management of an establishment.

 What data does the BLS supply on work stoppages? ▸

-The Work Stoppages program provides monthly and annual data and analysis of major work stoppages involving 1,000 or more workers lasting one full shift or longer.
+The Work Stoppages program provides monthly and annual data of major work stoppages involving 1,000 or more workers lasting one full shift or longer.
 The monthly and annual data show the establishment and union(s) involved in the work stoppage along with the location, the number of workers, and the days of idleness.
 The monthly data lists all work stoppages involving 1,000 or more workers that occurred during the full calendar month for each month of the year.
 The annual data provides statistics, analysis, and details of each work stoppage of 1,000 or more workers that occurred during the year.